Last Updated on August 21, 2023 by Labib Ahmad

 Having a password on your computer does not mean that your files are protected; your files are actually quite easy to access even without your password.
 Imagine someone breaking into your business and stealing your computer, or your laptop getting stolen at the airport.
 Imagine the thief now having all of your files.
 Not a great feeling right?
 But what if all those files were encrypted?
 The monetary loss of your laptop would be unfortunate but your data would be secure.

 Encrypting your hard-drive is actually quite easy.
-For Windows, you need to upgrade to Windows Pro.
-You then right-click on any drive and select “Encrypt with BitLocker”.
+For Windows, you right-click on any drive and select "Encrypt with BitLocker.
 For Mac computers, the feature is called FileVault and is available to all macOS users.

 Before WiFi, a fraudster had to break into your business and plug a computer into your network to access it.
 Now, they can just sit outside your building and connect by using your WiFi.